 In the fixed ratio approach, the rate for each class of property is calculated as a fixed multiple of the residential rate.
 Once this ratio is established, the actual rate is calculated to generate the needed revenues based on the pre-set multiples.
 Because changes in assessed values differ between the property classes year after year, the fixed ratio approach forces major tax shifts between residential and non-residential classes.
-Due to these major tax shifts, the majority of municipalities choose not to follow the fixed ratio approach because it puts the control of allocating the tax burden across classes in the hands of the tax multiple process rather than Council.
+Due to these major tax shifts, most municipalities choose not to follow the fixed ratio approach because it puts the control of allocating the tax burden across classes in the hands of the tax multiple process rather than Council.
 The calculation of taxes is already complex with all the exemptions, capping, swings in assessed values year over year, etc.; adding tax multiples to the process just adds another layer of unnecessary complexity.

 The City of Port Moody has traditionally used the fixed rate approach, where the portion collected from each class remains constant, but is adjusted according to non-market assessment changes (such as new development).
 This method does not generate higher tax revenue due to increased assessments or development; the tax rate (mill rate) is lowered to reflect assessment increases and achieve the revenue required.
-This approach ensures that the tax share is in line with Council policy, and not driven by market value changes.
+This approach ensures that the tax increase reflects the Council approved budget, and the tax share is in line with Council policy, and not driven by market value changes.

-Tax rates by Year and Class (Total Municipal portion, including drainage)
+Tax rates by Year and Class (Total Municipal portion, including drainage), Tax Rates Ratios by Year, and Distribution of property tax revenue among the property classes (2024) are summarized in Attachment 1.